Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Opening books.

+2.- The result 1) should be true for any $c\ge 1$ and without any restrictions.
+For $c=2$ the only missing case is $Z$ itself, where the topological h-cobordism theorem in dimension 4 shows that it is \textit{homeomorphic} to a connected sum of copies of $S^2\times S^2$.
+For $c=1$, $Z$ has dimension 2 and is trivially a connected sum of sphere products, and so is $Z'$ by Theorem 2.1 since $P'$ can be obtained from a simplex by cutting vertices.
+For the case of polygons with at most 8 sides it can be proved using the techniques of section 2.
+For $J$ at least $\underline{2}$ it would follow from our conjecture preceding Theorem 2.2.
+This would also follow from Theorem 6.3 of [B-M] but the proof of this result is not given and it is not clear to us how such a proof would avoid the problems we find in proving the above mentioned conjecture.
+Also, the result from [Mc] alluded to in [B-M] is proved only in the PL-category.

-Our result provides also a new, neater proof of the result in [LdM1], since the pentagonal cases (i.e., when $l=2$ in Theorem 2 of [LdM1]) can easily be handled, starting from the case where $Z$ is the connected sum of 5 copies of $S^2\times S^3$ which can be proved directly (and is also covered by Theorem 1.4).
+3.- Our result provides also a new, neater proof of the result in [LdM1], starting from the basic $2k$-dimensional $(k-1)$-connected manifolds when $k>2$ and with the simply-connected 5-dimensional ones when $k=1,2$, all of which can be covered by the theorems of this section.

 In the odd dimensional case we have for the moment only weaker results: If $Z$ is of dimension $2c+1$ and $(c-1)$-connected for $c>1$ we need to assume that all its homology groups are free, a condition that is automatic in the even dimensional case.
-Nevertheless, it should be mentioned that the examples of manifolds $Z$ with torsion using the construction in [B-M] do not have the high connectivity assumed here, so that hypothesis might still be redundant.
+Nevertheless, it should be mentioned that the example of a manifold $Z$ with torsion in [B-M] does not have the high connectivity assumed here, so that hypothesis might still be redundant.

 On the other hand we have a slightly weaker conclusion because we cannot exclude the possibility of having a connected sum of sphere bundles over spheres which are stably trivial over the embedded $(c+1)$-spheres but not trivial.
 When $c$ is odd the total space of those bundles has torsion so this possibility is excluded by our hypothesis.
 When $c$ is even the only possibility is the unit tangent bundle of of $S^{c+1}$ which is trivial only for $c=2,6$.
 In this case they cannot be discarded by their torsion.
 Yet it is hard to see how those non-trivial bundles could have the high $\Z_2^m$ symmetry of our manifolds.